 Diagnosis may be reached by seeing the characteristic brown ear wax and mites in the external ear canal using an otoscope.
 Where necessary, samples of wax and debris can be collected from the affected ear canal using a cotton swab or similar.
 The ear canal may be inflamed and as examination and sample collection may be painful, care should be taken to have the animal suitably restrained.
 The cotton swab should be rolled onto a microscope slide and examined directly under low magnification.
-Alternatively, a drop of water, alcohol or liquid paraffin can be added to help to break up the debris.
+Alternatively, a drop of water, alcohol or liquid paraffin can be added to help break up the debris.
 A coverslip can then be applied and the slide examined microscopically at x40 magnification.
+In cases of purulent ear infections, mites can often not be detected.

-Ear mites may be treated with local administration of ear drops with acaricidal activity or with a systemic spot-on product containing selamectin or moxidectin in combination with imidacloprid.
-Depending on the treatment chosen, application may have to be repeated at intervals to eliminate the infestation.
+Ear mites may be treated with local administration of ear drops with acaricidal activity and/or with a systemic spot-on/oral product licensed for this indication.
+Depending on the chosen treatment, application may have to be repeated at intervals to eliminate the infestation.
 In multi-animal households and kennels it is advisable to treat all in-contact animals.
+Affected animals should be handled with gloves to prevent rare transmission to humans.